oshaughnessy/sierramountainll/_pages/sponsors.md

 We offer 2 types of sponsorships, for teams and fields.

-Team sponsors, at $250, get their name on the back of jerseys for a group of kids in our AAA, Majors, or 50-70 division, where your name will be seen close up by the parents in the stands and the sidelines at every game.
+Team sponsors, at $250, get their name on the back of jerseys for a group of kids in any one of our division, where your name will be seen close up by the parents in the stands and the sidelines at every game.

 Field sponsors, at $500, get a banner out on our Majors field, where you can share the moment and the photo ops with our players' biggest hits.